Earn a Master's in Communication

 If you're seeking an undergraduate degree, you may be interested in our online bachelor's in public relations degree.

 Professionals with strong communication skills are always in demand, from internal communications to public relations and writing across broad platforms and industries.
 A master's degree can help position professionals in these areas to advance their careers, and even work their way up to leadership roles.

 - Public relations and fundraising managers.
 Similar to PR specialists, public relations managers are responsible for media relations that can help maintain or improve brand image.
-Fundraising managers, on the other hand, are responsible for developing an organization's fundraising strategies, which may include building donor relationships, planning events and applying for grants.
-Job prospects for public relations and fundraising managers are set to grow 8% through 2028 – faster than the national average for all occupations.1
+Fundraising managers, on the other hand, are responsible for developing an organization's fundraising strategies, which may include building donor relationships, planning events and applying for grants (all tasks that require sophisticated communication skills).
+Job prospects for public relations and fundraising managers are set to grow 9% through 2029 – much faster than the national average for all occupations.1

 - Market research analysis.
-Some might think that a communication degree limits you to less technical jobs–but that's not always the case.
+Some might think that a communication degree limits you to less technical jobs – but that's not always the case.
 Market research analysts, for example, use data to make meaningful assessments about products, services and consumers.
-Job prospects for market research analysts are set to grow 20% through 2028 – much faster than the national average for all occupations.1
+Job prospects for market research analysts are set to grow 6% through 2029 – faster than the national average for all occupations.1

 - Technical writing.
-If you're inquisitive by nature, and have a skill for distilling complex concepts in simple, accessible terms, technical writing is the way to go.
+If you're inquisitive by nature, and have a talent for distilling complex concepts in simple, accessible terms, technical writing is the way to go.
 In this role, you'll use writing to teach or inform using materials such as digital or print manuals, video tutorials and infographics for science or technology companies.
-Job prospects for technical writers are set to grow 8% through 2028 – faster than the national average for all occupations.1
+Job prospects for technical writers are set to grow 7% through 2029 – faster than the national average for all occupations.1

 Start Your Journey Toward an Online Communication Degree

 With no set class meeting times, you can learn on your schedule and access online course materials 24/7.